-(a) Injection pressure shall not exceed the fracture pressure of the receiving formation, nor the injection pressures for the individual wells as listed below.
+a.
+Injection pressure shall not exceed the fracture pressure of the receiving formation, nor the injection pressures for the individual wells as listed below.

-Maximum Injection
+Well Pressure (ps

-Well Wellhead Pressure (psig)
+ig)

 KS-1A 500

 KS-3 500

-KS-13 1,252
+KS-4 500

 KS-11 1,040

-The permittee shall propose for EPA review and approval the maximum injection wellhead pressure limitation for a new well to the EPA.
+The permittee shall supply the maximum injection wellhead pressure limitation for a new well to the EPA to be included in Appendix E--Injection Pressure Limitations for New Wells.

-(b) All piping, valves and facilities associated with injection operations shall meet or exceed API standards for the injection pressure and shall be maintained in a safe and leak-free condition.
+b.
+All piping, valves and facilities associated with injection operations shall meet or exceed API standards for the injection pressure and shall be maintained in a safe and leak-free condition.